 Worst Case Scenario: Someone Got Hurt

 Even if everybody is being very careful, somebody might get hurt.
-In that case, you need to have your workplace First Aid Kit ready and a first aid sign in a prominent position.
+In that case, you need to have your First Aid Kit ready.
+Moreover, it needs to be compliant to all the legal requirements.

 Having a proper First Aid Kit that is always up to date and fully stocked is somewhat challenging.
-Replacing the items can slip your mind.
-However, if a falling object hurts somebody, you need to know what’s in a First Aid Kit and find the proper first aid kit supplies for dressing that wound.
+Replacing the items from it can slip your mind.
+However, if a falling object hurts somebody, you need to know that your Kit contains all you need for dressing that wound.

 Don’t allow yourself to be caught unprepared.
-Contact Alsco New Zealand and they will take care of your First Aid needs.
+Contact Alsco and they will take care of your First Aid needs.
 They will rent you a Kit that matches your needs.
-They will check up on it, restock it and replace it when the first aid kit contents reach their expiry date.
-You can even download a free first aid sign or a workplace first aid poster.
+They will check up on it, restock it and replace it when it reaches its expiry date.

-It is much better to rent your First Aid Kit for a very low price from Alsco New Zealand and make sure you have all the necessary first aid supplies than to risk being fined up to $3,000,000 for not being First Aid compliant.
+It is much better to rent your First Aid Kit for a very low price than to risk being fined up to $3,000,000 for not being First Aid compliant.
 Moreover, you cannot put a price on the safety of your employees.